CoininDev/aquatunnel/README.md

 # Aquatunnel
-A game made with Rust, Macroquad, Legion, Rapier2D and modular architecture.
-This is a work in progress project and honestly one of my favourites <3.
+A 2D roguelite survival game made with Rust, using Macroquad, Legion, Rapier2D, and a modular architecture.
+This is a work-in-progress project — and honestly, one of my favorites <3.
-Be a diver, enter in an underwater cave, fight marine creatures and collect rare items.
-This is a survival roguelite game, with procedural generation, multiples weapons and creatures.
+Play as a diver exploring mysterious underwater caves, battling marine creatures and collecting rare items.
+Aquatunnel is a survival roguelite with procedural generation, multiple weapons, and a variety of creatures.

 ## run it locally:
-Reminder: It is not done yet!!
+⚠️ This project is still in development!
 ```
 git clone https://github.com/CoininDev/aquatunnel.git
 cd aquatunnel